mjbright/ConferenceDemo.2018-04_codeeurope-microservices/README.md

 ## Create your own Kubernetes cluster.

-It is recommended to use minikube for this.
+It is recommended to use minikube for this, but you may choose other methods.

+On Windows it may be easier to use Docker Desktop which now provides Kubernetes in the stable channel.

+You can download the latest version of minikube for your OS (Linux, Windows, macOS) from the release page [https://github.com/kubernetes/minikube/releases](https://github.com/kubernetes/minikube/releases).

 Type ```minikube start``` to start the cluster, this may take some time especially if it is necessary to download the iso and associated containers over a slow network.